DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 ### Exploitation:
+Since there is a mass assignment vulnerability in this application, we can utilize that to our own advantage.

 Let's head over to the Register Endpoint and create a new account(calling this Account A to replace the one deleted).
 Remember how we added **is_admin** earlier, let's add **"balance": 1000000.0** while creating this account.

 ![alt](/assets/images/vuln-api/A24.png)

 Log into the newly created account and we can see we an initial balance of $ 1000000.

+This means, we can add as much balance as we like to any user

 ### Fix:
 - Role-Based Access Control (RBAC):